Medium: HD video

 Medium: Video installation (4 channels), HD video

-This work presents an obsessive behaviour of hitting.
+This work presents an obsessive behaviour of hitting, a physical acting out of a mental disturbance.
 It consists of five scenes that contain repetitive and rhythmic strokes.
 After an initial presentation of each scene, the alternation of the scenes accelerates while the rhythmic pace of the strokes remains even.

 An intention of this work is to provide the viewer with a sense of the disturbance in the mind of someone driven into performing this action, while remaining aesthetic visually and sonically.